 - New Venture Finance and Funding Sources for Entrepreneurial Opportunities

 - Social Entrepreneurship

 - Commercializing New Technologies

-In addition to directing entrepreneurial coursework, the Jim Moran Institute hosts several yearly events including business plan competitions and Collegiate Entrepreneur's Organization (CEO) speakers and meetings.
+The Jim Moran Institute hosts several yearly events including a business model competition and Collegiate Entrepreneur's Organization speakers and meetings.